 Energy Density – Size and Weight

-Lead-acid-based batteries (FLA, AGM, and GEL) offer a relatively low energy density of about 30 to 40 Wh/kg.
-Wet-cell batteries are typically even larger than sealed, dry-cell lead-acid batteries due to the amount of electrolyte required.
+Lead-acid-based batteries (FLA, AGM, and GEL) offer a relatively low energy density of 30 to 40 Wh/kg.
+Wet-cell batteries are typically even bigger than sealed, dry-cell lead-acid batteries due to the amount of required electrolyte.

-This makes FLA batteries the largest and heaviest battery type on our list relative to the amount of energy they can store.
+This makes FLA batteries the biggest and heaviest battery type on our list relative to the amount of energy they can store.

 Li-Ion batteries offer the highest energy density with 100 to 265 Wh/kg.
-This means the same size battery can provide a much higher capacity, or you can use a battery with lower weight and much smaller physical dimensions and still receive the same capacity as a lead-acid-based battery.
-A Li-Ion battery is about 60% lighter than a similar capacity lead-acid battery.
+This means a battery of the same size can provide a much higher capacity, or you can use a battery with lower weight and much smaller physical dimensions and still receive the same capacity as a lead-acid-based battery.
+A Li-Ion battery is about 60% lighter than a similar-capacity lead-acid battery.

 Price: Cost per Watt-Hour